When given criticism, many of us get defensive or distracted. Here’s how to face feedback like a pro, says negotiation expert Sheila Heen.

 You may work for the kind of boss (or company) that piles on the praise and avoids any hint of negativity.
 But we could all stand to raise our game.
 As you near the end of your review, you’ll be tempted to ask, “Do you have any feedback for me?”
 That’s a bad question, says Heen, because it’s not clear what type of feedback you want.
 Instead, she suggests asking about one thing you can do to improve.
 For example, you might ask, “What’s one thing I can change about how I run meetings that you think would help?”

-The reason this question can be more effective is it’s clear you’re asking for coaching — feedback designed to help you — rather than just criticism.
+The reason that this question can be more effective is it’s clear you’re asking for coaching — feedback designed to help you — rather than just criticism.
 Heen also likes the fact that “it’s not a big conversation.
 It takes two minutes to answer.”
 You might consider periodically asking your boss this question, or posing it to the coworkers you work most closely with.
 As Heen says, “If you do this with some regularity, you’re less likely to be surprised by something in your end-of-year review.”

 5. Enlist a friend to evaluate any criticism.